VirgilSecurity/virgil-crypto-c/docs/module.md

 size: Unsigned integral type for size definition.
 byte: Unsigned 8-bit integral type.
 data: Shortcut for the byte array.
-any: Defines instance of an any type.
 string: Shortcut for the char array.

 class:
     Defines instance class.
-Possible values are: * buffer - Special class "buffer" that is used as an output byte array. * impl - Universal implementation class.
+Possible values are: * any - Any class or type. * buffer - Special class "buffer" that is used as an output byte array. * impl - Universal implementation class.
 If value differs from the listed above then next algorithm applied: 1.
 If value in a format .(uid), then it treated as a reference to the in-project class and will be substituted during context resolution step.
 2. Any other value will be used as-is.
 So one third party type can be used.
 The class attribute is optional.

 enum:
     Defines enumeration type.
 1. If value in a format .(uid), then it treated